StarSovu/AnimalCrossing/README.md

 Other users and accounts which are not logged in are able to view islands, but they cannot edit islands which they did not create.
 Island pages are accessible by id numbers.

 ### Characters
 Characters from Animal Crossing are featured in this application.
 Each character has their own page with their information, which includes their name, personality, species, birthday and default outfit.
+Characters cannot be edited by regular users.

 All characters can be found in a character list.
+The character list can be filtered based on species, personality or month of birth, but only one of the three at a time.

+### Admin
+Users with admin rights can add and edit characters, as well as add new personalities, species and outfits.
+Admins have access to pages which are forbidden for regular users which allow doing these actions.
+Logging in as an admin redirects to an admin page.

+Giving admin rights to other users is currently not possible in this application.

 ## Testing
 The following accounts are available for testing: